Gain first-hand knowledge, connections, and international work experience through an academic internship in Israel. On this program, you will:

 • Resource development – including grant-writing, donor research, foundational research, assistance with fundraising campaigns, etc.

 • Media and marketing – creating website content, building websites, maintaining social media platforms, creating marketing materials in English, and more.

 • Secondary research – research on methodologies from around the world that may apply to local work

 As part of the internship experience, students will:

 2. Work with an external mentor in addition to the Israeli direct supervisor.
 Mentors will help students maximize the effectiveness of their remote internship and help bridge cultural gaps

 3. Be encouraged to find local volunteer opportunities that correspond with their internship field to have a local hands-on and in-person experience

 4. Take part in online lectures and workshops related to Israeli society

 Tuition and Program Fee

-The fees to participate in this program are broken down into 1) tuition and 2) program fees, which are applied to your student billing account as follows:
+The fees to participate in this program are broken down into tuition, program fee, and other fee(s) which are applied to your student billing account as follows: